 top of page

-What is so exciting about my process is that it is an act of personal rebellion.
-It goes against everything I was trained to do.
-It blurs lines where it shouldn’t and doesn’t have a reference for lighting or the most accurate representation.
-I am pulling from my innate training to make sense of a scene that is entirely automatically painted.
-It’s a giant, evolving riddle, which makes the result that much more satisfying.
-What I’ve found with my process of reflection that can’t be matched is a way of listening — not just to what I see, but to what I feel, remember, and carry internally.
-Scenes from memory, narratives between people, and an internal dialogue I can’t express in words, only in paint, begin to surface slowly, sometimes unexpectedly, as if they have been waiting for the right conditions to emerge.
+What I’ve found through this process is a way of listening, not just to what I see, but to what I feel, remember, and carry internally.
+Scenes from memory, relationships, and an internal dialogue I cannot express in words begin to surface slowly, sometimes unexpectedly, as if they have been waiting for the right conditions to emerge.

 chloe saron in studio_feb 2026.jpg